quartzsand/WebOCR/README.md

 * Set size limits for uploads.
 * Create drag and drop region for file
 * Clean up and improve CSS.
 * Allow user to crop image before submitting.
-* Think of better name.
-* ...

 ## Authors

-* **Brandon** - *Programming*
+* **Brandon** - _Programming_
 * ...

 ## Notes

 * Right now the language checkboxes don't do anything.
 * The tesseract.js library loads the necessary files from a CDN.
-These files could be installed locally instead.
+These files are cached by the service worker.